Lukas Haas: Acting

 Haas was discovered at the age of five in his kindergarten by casting director Margery Simkin.
 His first screen role was as a child in the 1983 nuclear holocaust film Testament.
 He became more widely known in 1985 when, at the age of eight, he appeared in Witness.
 His performance as an Amish boy who is the sole witness to a police officer's murder was well received by critics.
-Haas followed this with roles in films, such as Solarbabies (1986) and Lady in White (1988).
+Haas followed this with roles in Solarbabies (1986) and Lady in White (1988).
 In 1989, he appeared in the film Music Box, as the 12-year-old son of Jessica Lange's character, and grandson of an immigrant who is accused of being a war criminal.
 For this role he was nominated for the Young Artist Award.
 He also starred in the films Alan and Naomi (1992) and Rambling Rose (1991).

 Haas received an Emmy nomination for his portrayal of Ryan White in the television film The Ryan White Story (1989), about an American teenager who contracted AIDS through contaminated blood treatments for hemophilia.
 On stage in 1988, he performed in Samuel Beckett's Waiting for Godot at Lincoln Center in New York City.
 He went on to appear in Everyone Says I Love You, Mars Attacks!, and Breakfast of Champions.
 His work in the 2000s includes Brick, Last Days, and While She Was Out.
 Haas also gained recognition for his portrayal of The Patient in the music video for the My Chemical Romance song "Welcome to the Black Parade".

 In March 2010, Haas was inducted into the Texas Film Hall of Fame.
 More recently he appeared in Red Riding Hood, Contraband and Christopher Nolan's Inception.
 He has made guest appearances in Amazing Stories, both the 1985 and the 2002 versions of The Twilight Zone, The Young Indiana Jones Chronicles, As Told by Ginger, The Zeta Project, 24, Criminal Minds, Dirt and Entourage.
 He had a role on the 2012 television series Touch.
 In 2014, he co-starred in the horror film Dark Was the Night.

-In 2018, Haas played astronaut Michael Collins, the Apollo 11 Command Module Pilot, in First Man, a film about the first human Moon landing space flight in 1969.
+In 2018, Haas played astronaut Michael Collins, the Apollo 11 command module pilot, in First Man, a film about the first human Moon landing space flight in 1969.
 The film was directed by Damien Chazelle, with whom he reunited in the 2022 film Babylon.

-In September 2024, he was cast in a recurring role on the upcoming superhero series Spider-Noir.
+In September 2024, he was cast in a recurring role on the superhero series Spider-Noir.